SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 For example,
 consider the ``Vehicle`` base class from the examples in :doc:`Inheritance`.
-You can create a ``Vehicle`` protocol instead, with a default implementation for the ``description`` property provided in an extension:
+You can create a ``Vehicle`` protocol instead, providing a default implementation for the ``description`` property in an extension:

+..
+XXX This example doesn't work.
+   Because 'description' isn't a protocol requirement, you can't override the default implementation.

 .. testcode:: struct-vs-class-temperature